 - 1 teaspoon baking powder

-- In a smaller bowl, combine the salt, baking powder, cocoa and oats.
-Stir until well mixed.
+- In a smaller bowl, combine the oats, cocoa powder, baking powder and salt.
+Stir until combined.

-- Place in the oven and bake for 20-25 minutes, or until the cookies are baked through.
-(They will be soft, so confirm they’re baked through.)
+- Transfer to the preheated oven.
+Bake for 20-25 minutes, or until the cookies are baked through.